bplmaps/lmec-main-site/content/event/redistricting-roundtable.md

 ---
 #### **Join us for a talk on redistricting, digital mapping tools, and organizing efforts on the local and national scale.**

-Join LMEC and the [Massachusetts Voter Table](https://mavotertable.org/) as we speak with representatives from the [CUNY Mapping Service](https://www.gc.cuny.edu/urbanresearchmaps?gclid=Cj0KCQiAraSPBhDuARIsAM3Js4p3iDZexCXuOKSsfw7ePDVBEbRebiXgdxVvwYWCEzQlTmLegA2g_WcaAm9mEALw_wcB) and Boston-based nonprofit [La Colaborativa](https://la-colaborativa.org/) about redistricting, digital mapping tools, and organizing efforts locally and nationally.
+Join LMEC and Beth Huang from the [Massachusetts Voter Table](https://mavotertable.org/) as we speak with  [Gladys Vega](https://la-colaborativa.org/about/staff/) from Boston-based nonprofit [La Colaborativa](https://la-colaborativa.org/) and [Steven Romalewski](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Centers-and-Institutes/Center-for-Urban-Research/About/People/Steven-Romalewski) from the [CUNY Mapping Service](https://www.gc.cuny.edu/urbanresearchmaps?gclid=Cj0KCQiAraSPBhDuARIsAM3Js4p3iDZexCXuOKSsfw7ePDVBEbRebiXgdxVvwYWCEzQlTmLegA2g_WcaAm9mEALw_wcB) about redistricting, digital mapping tools, and organizing efforts locally and nationally.

 This talk is free and open to the public.
 We invite questions and comments from our live audience.